 Westover is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maryland.
-With a population of 5,718 people and two constituent neighborhoods, Westover is the 115th largest community in Maryland.
-Westover has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 5,705 people and two constituent neighborhoods, Westover is the 115th largest community in Maryland.
+Much of the housing stock in Westover was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Westover are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Maryland.

-Westover is a decidedly white-collar town, with fully 88.75% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Westover is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Westover who work in teaching (18.16%), office and administrative support (16.68%), and management occupations (16.56%).
+Westover is a decidedly white-collar town, with fully 91.27% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Westover is a town of professionals, service providers, and managers.
+There are especially a lot of people living in Westover who work in management occupations (17.41%), teaching (13.46%), and office and administrative support (11.89%).

-One of the nice things about Westover is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Westover is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The most common language spoken in Westover is English.
 Other important languages spoken here include Spanish and Italian.